Anu WakhluMD, Pragati Leadership & Independent Director on the Board of SKF India Ltd.

 1. What was the mandate given to you by the Board when you took over in your role?

 The mandate given by the Board was to create a sustainable organization that can withstand the turmoil in the external landscape and build long term engagements with clients.
+It was clear that our business was not to just grow the top-line but to ensure that the foundations that contribute to a sustainable business are cultivated and nurtured.

 2. How much of that has been achieved?
 What were the challenges faced?

 I think we have achieved it partially.
 I am very hard on myself and our company’s achievements since I always feel we can do more!
 The main challenge for us has been the VUCA environment and the lack of sentiments in the market which impact the businesses of our clients and therefore ours.
 We are a service organization-our fortunes are dependent on how our clients fare with their businesses.
+We have been able to sustain and also build deep client engagements with our key customers.
+It’s a matter of pride that we have clients with over 10-15 years of a history of engagements.
+We however have to do much more to understand the challenges of our clients and come out with solutions that can help them to be competitive.
+Since our focus is on building the human capital, sometimes our services don’t serve all the needs that our clients need to be competitive in today’s business environment.

 3. What are the key challenges your organization is facing currently?
 And what are the steps you are taking?

 Our main challenge today is that a large part of our clients are from the Manufacturing sector and BFSI.
 So if there is any negative market sentiment which impacts our clients, we are vulnerable.
+So the obvious answer is to be open to new sectors and new industries.
+That’s what we are getting into now.

 4. How have the changes in technology/globalization/economy affected your sector?

 Digitization of learning has impacted our business to some extent.
 Companies and managers want to avail of mobile-app based learning -partly because it’s convenient and also because it’s savvy!
+The economic downturn has also led to many HR /L &D managers taking a break from work and working as free-lance learning professionals.
+That is another change.

 5. What is your talent strategy?
 How do you draw the balance between home grown vs lateral hiring at the leadership level?